Bboona/UOFA-Timetable-Viewer-Mirrored/README.md

 ## Get Started
-* To get started, follow this [link](https://github.cs.adelaide.edu.au/a1674564/ESaS2-Group1-TimetableViewer/wiki/Getting-Started)
+* To get started, follow this [link](https://murmuring-ravine-61115.herokuapp.com/)

+* all passwords are: foobar

+  teacher: a1670000

+  student: a1231231

+  admin: a1000000

+ * Login with the teacher id and go to this [link](https://murmuring-ravine-61115.herokuapp.com/teachers/weekly/41)

+ * You can add new enteries in the timetable by pressing on the Add Meeting button

+ * Down buttom you can see a list of classes/meetings which have a clash with your other classes